morwarid1/Instacart-Grocery-Basket-Analysis-Master/README.md

 9. The family status plays rule on the ordering habits of customers as mentioned above.
 The Age plays rule on the ordering habits of customers as mentioned above.
 The Region plays rule on the ordering habits of customers as mentioned above.
 The income and certain types of goods does not seem to have impact of ordering habits of customers.
 10. I can see an increase in their mean of ordering behavior from seniors, single adult and young parents, with lowest, second highest and highest number of orders respectively.

+**My recommendation**
-My recommendation would be to focus on the regular customer, region three, single adults, department ID 10.25, first day and last day of the week, morning orders.
+Intacart should focus on the regular customer, region three, single adults, department ID 10.25, first day and last day of the week, morning orders.
 Things that I would do differently to improve is to do sub-setting and make the data lighter.